Alice Roberts: Television career

-In October 2014, she presented Spider House.
+In October 2014, she presented BBC TV show Spider House, about overcoming her arachnophobia.
 In 2015, she co-presented a 3-part BBC TV documentary with Neil Oliver entitled The Celts: Blood, Iron and Sacrifice and wrote a book to tie in with the series: The Celts: Search for a Civilisation.
 In April–May 2016, she co-presented the BBC Two programme Food Detectives which looked at food nutrition and its effects on the body.
 In August 2016, she presented the BBC Four documentary Britain's Pompeii: A Village Lost in Time, which explored the Must Farm Bronze Age settlement in Cambridgeshire.
 In May 2017, she was a presenter of the BBC Two documentary The Day The Dinosaurs Died.
 In April 2018, she presented the six-part Channel 4 series Britain's Most Historic Towns, which examines the history of British towns, which was followed by a second series in May 2019 and a third series in November 2020.

 In September 2018, she presented the BBC Two documentary King Arthur's Britain: The Truth Unearthed, which examines new archaeological discoveries that cast light on the political and trading situation in Britain during the Early Middle Ages.
 In December 2018, she presented a series of three Royal Institution Christmas Lectures, titled Who am I? and broadcast on BBC Four, with guest lecturer Aoife McLysaght.

 On 4 August 2020, Roberts was the guest on BBC Radio 4's The Life Scientific.
 Aired as a three-part series in September 2020, Roberts co-presented the BBC's The Big Dig focusing on the finds at St. James's Park in London and Park Street in Birmingham.

 On 12 February 2021, Roberts presented a one-hour BBC Two documentary, Stonehenge: The Lost Circle Revealed, about Mike Parker Pearson's five-year-long quest that filled in a 400-year historical gap in the provenance of the bluestones of Stonehenge and Waun Mawn.

 On 14 March 2022, Curse Of The Ancients with Alice Roberts, a five-part documentary series presented by Roberts premiered on Sky History.
 In October Roberts presented Royal Autopsy, a two-part documentary series shown on Sky History; a second series was commissioned in November 2023.
 The series examined the deaths of Queen Elizabeth I and King Charles II, and then Queen Anne, Queen Mary I, King Henry IV and King George IV.
 Roberts presented the second series of Royal Autopsy that aired during April 2024.

+In December 2022, Roberts played cameo role of herself in the Detectorists Christmas special.

 In March and April 2023, Roberts presented the four-part Channel 4 series Fortress Britain with Alice Roberts.
-In June, Roberts presented the four-part Channel 4 series Ancient Egypt by Train with Alice Roberts, Ottoman Empire by Train with Alice Roberts during autumn 2024. and Ancient Greece by Train with Alice Roberts during spring 2025.
+Other work for the channel includes the four-part series Ancient Egypt by Train with Alice Roberts, Ottoman Empire by Train with Alice Roberts (autumn 2024), Ancient Greece by Train with Alice Roberts (spring 2025), and Roman Empire by Train with Alice Roberts (early 2026).